 Overview

 A single-source paradigm is followed for the documentation of DDI Lifecycle (MD).
 The chosen format is DocBook.
-The documentation is entered in two ways, the class documentation is entered as part of the class definition in the Drupal system and the high-level information is entered in a DocBook editor.
+The class and Functional View documentation is entered in the Drupal system and high-level and contextual information will be entered either in the Drupal system or maintained separately in a for instance in DocBook.
 Both documentation branches can be merged into one downstream if required.
-The DocBook format is used as single source for further representations downstream in the production flow.
-Planned representations are PDF, collection of browsable HTML pages, pure text in XMI, embedded HTML documentation in binding formats like OWL/RDF and XML Schema.
-The binding formats are again basis for the generation of a collection of browsable HTML pages.
+It is envisaged that the DocBook format is used as single source for further representations downstream in the production flow.
+Planned representations are PDF, browsable HTML pages (as a package available to download and over HTTP) , pure text in XMI, embedded HTML documentation in binding formats like OWL/RDF and XML Schema.
+The binding formats will also be available as a collection of browsable HTML pages.

 High-Level Documentation

-The high-level documentation is edited in a DocBook Editor.
+The high-level documentation is output in Docbook.

-Class Documentation
+Class and Functional View Documentation

-The documentation for each class is part of the class description in Drupal.
-The documentation is exported by Drupal in DocBook format.
+The documentation for each class and Funational View is exported by Drupal in DocBook format.
 A couple of HTML tags are allowed in Drupal.

 Action item:

-The in Drupal allowed HTML elements should be reviewed if these are sufficient.
+The “in Drupal” allowed HTML elements should be reviewed if these are sufficient.
 The list of elements should be a subset of the elements which are allowed in XSDDoc.

 A reference section should be invented in Drupal for references to i.e. glossary entries and background material.

+Investigate potential layouts for representing Functional Views that are more user intuitive

 Single-Source Publishing Format